 Beginner's classes teach fundamentals of movement, coordination, breathwork, and develop strength, flexibility, and familiarity with classic Hatha Yoga asana.
 This class takes a gentle approach and is aimed at those who need to develop physical strength gradually.

 Mixed Level classes develop on the fundamental squencing and introduce a variety of asana, with the focus on standing postures to develop leg strength and flexibility, which is the foundation of practicing floor work (seated, lying, inverted).
-Beginners with normal mobility are welcome.

 Intermediate classes introduce more subtle elements to the practice, including bandhas and mudras.
 More advanced variations of asanas are brought in.
 This level is aimed at those developing a regular personal practice.